 Maureen T.A.
 Jones oversees all of the Company's business and is responsible for formulating the Company's objectives and strategy.
-Until recently, she was also the Company Secretary for the Company ensuring all filings and requirements of the Companies Acts were fulfilled.

 Maureen T.A.
 Jones joined Conroy Petroleum on its foundation in 1980 and was a Director and a member of the Board of Directors of Conroy Petroleum/ARCON from 1986 to 1994.
 Maureen T.A.
 Jones has a medical background and specialised in the radiographic aspects of nuclear medicine before becoming a manager of International Medical Corporation in 1977.
 Maureen T.A.
 Jones has over twenty years' experience at senior level in the natural resource sector.
 She is Managing Director of Karelian Diamond Resources P.L.C. and was a founding Director of the Company.
 Maureen T.A.
 Jones brings a vast amount of managerial experience to the Board along with extensive experience of the exploration industry.